Jakub Hromada: Loan to Rapid București

+Rapid Bucureşti

+On 17 June 2024, Jakub Hromada joined on a three-year contract after the club decided to pay €500,000 to Slavia Prague and sign him for a permanent deal.

 International career

 In March 2021, Hromada was first called up to Slovak senior national team by Štefan Tarkovič for three 2022 FIFA World Cup qualification fixtures against Cyprus, Malta and Russia.

-After being benched for the two upsetting ties against Cyprus (away, 0:0) and Malta (home, 2:2), Štefan Tarkovič granted Hromada his international debut on 30 March 2021 in a crucial qualifier against Russia, which could have seen Slovakia's chances of qualification practically diminish after first set of fixtures.
-Somewhat surprisingly, Hromada debuted in the starting-XI and saw Slovakia take a lead in the first half through a header by Milan Škriniar.
+After being benched for two ties against Cyprus (away, 0–0) and Malta (home, 2–2), Tarkovič granted Hromada his international debut on 30 March 2021 in a crucial qualifier against Russia, which could have seen Slovakia's chances of qualification diminish after first set of fixtures.
+Hromada debuted in the starting-XI and saw Slovakia take a lead in the first half through a header by Milan Škriniar.
 He was booked with a yellow card in first-half injury time, following a foul on Rifat Zhemaletdinov.
 Hromada was replaced after 60 minutes of play by Patrik Hrošovský.
-In his absence, Russia equalised through Fernandes, but Róbert Mak sealed Slovak 2:1 victory soon after.
+In his absence, Russia equalised through Fernandes, but Róbert Mak sealed Slovak 2–1 victory soon after.
 After his debut, Hromada was praised for exhibition of "modern football", defensive anticipation, rebound collection, ball exportation and speed.